Customer reviews don’t just serve as helpful feedback for your brand — they can also be repurposed in all kinds of ways for marketing online.

 6. Share reviews on social media

-When people are researching a brand, service, or product, social media is often a part of that process.
-You can get a feel for a company’s tone, aesthetic, values, and more by looking at their social media profiles.
+In fact, a third of customers use social media to discover new products and brands.
+It makes sense: You can get a feel for a company’s tone, aesthetic, values, and more by looking at their social profiles.

 One of the best ways to share reviews on social media is to harvest user-generated content (UGC).
-When someone publishes a tweet, post, or photo about your business and tags you, you can ask the user for permission to repost the content and credit or tag them.
+If someone publishes a tweet, post, or photo about your business and tags you, you can ask the user for permission to repost the content and credit or tag them.

 7. Turn customer reviews into success stories

-They can make appealing success stories and inspire you to write about a particular aspect of your company that you haven’t touched on before.
+They can make appealing success stories.
+Not only that, but they can inspire you to write about a particular industry topic you haven’t touched on before.

 8. Don’t ignore bad reviews

-Replying to bad reviews can also show your professionalism and willingness to solve issues.
-And if a bad review stemmed from a simple misunderstanding, you can always reach out to the person and ask them to amend their review once their problem has been solved.
+Plus, if a bad review stemmed from a simple misunderstanding, you can reach out to the person and ask them to amend their review once their problem has been resolved.

-Pro tip: Including keywords in your review responses (when it’s appropriate and makes sense) is another clever way to boost SEO efforts.
+Pro tip: Including keywords in review responses (when it’s appropriate and makes sense) is another clever way to boost SEO efforts.

 Make it a habit to pay attention to your reviews on all possible platforms.
-You can leverage the positive ones to strengthen your marketing strategy, and use the negative ones as a learning experience to help better your business in the future.
+You can leverage the positive ones to strengthen your marketing strategy, and use the negative ones as a learning experience to better your business in the future.